Checkout: Using a child theme folder

 Using a child theme folder in the WordPress Shopping Cart plugin.

-By default, the Shopping Cart plugin includes a default theme folder at
+By default, the Tribulant Shopping Cart plugin includes a default theme folder at

-To create and use a child theme folder is quick and easy for anyone.
+Creating and using a child theme folder is quick and easy for anyone.
 Let’s use an example as reference so that you can follow the instructions below.
 In this example, we want to make CSS changes to the

 1. Create your child theme folder